Ken Levine (screenwriter)

 Kenneth Levine (/lɪˈvaɪn/ liv-EYEN) is an American screenwriter, director, producer, and author.
 Levine has worked on a number of television series, including M*A*S*H, Cheers (for which he shared Outstanding Comedy Series honors at the 35th Primetime Emmy Awards), Frasier, The Simpsons, Wings, Everybody Loves Raymond, Becker and Dharma and Greg.
 Along with his writing partner David Isaacs, he created the series Almost Perfect.

 Levine was also the co-writer of the feature films Volunteers and Mannequin Two: On the Move.

 Levine has also been a radio and TV play-by-play commentator for Major League Baseball games, having worked with the Baltimore Orioles (1991), Seattle Mariners (1992–94, 2011–12), and San Diego Padres (1995–96).
 From 2008 to 2010, he co-hosted the KABC Dodger Talk radio call-in program after every Los Angeles Dodgers game, as well as the station's weekly Sunday Night Sports Final program.
 During his second stint with the Mariners, he returned to help fill in for the deceased Dave Niehaus.

+Levine grew up in Woodland Hills, CA, graduating from Parkman Junior High and William Howard Taft Charter High School.

 Other work

 For several years in the 1970s, Levine was a disc jockey using the air name "Beaver Cleaver" on several West Coast Top 40 radio stations including KYA San Francisco, KFMB-FM San Diego, and KTNQ, KIQQ and KHTZ Los Angeles.

 Levine has written several books on television, travel and growing up in the 1960s.

-From 2005 to 2022 he ran the blog By Ken Levine, which was rated one of The Best 25 Blogs of 2011 by Time Magazine.
+From 2005 to 2022 he ran the blog By Ken Levine, which was rated one of The Best 25 Blogs of 2011 by Time magazine.
 While Levine's blog spans many of his personal interests (including sports), a core focus of the content is about TV shows, writing for TV, and questions and answers about the various shows where Levine was part of the writing team.

 A 2014 blog post paying tribute to playwright Neil Simon led to Levine providing on-camera introductions to 17 movies written by Simon on the Turner Classic Movies cable television channel on Friday nights in January 2015.

 Currently, Levine is a contributing cartoonist to the New Yorker magazine.